TinkerTools/tinker/doc/sphinx/tinker/_build/html/_sources/text/routines.rst.txt

 "valence" refines force field parameters for valence terms based on a quantum mechanical optimized structure and frequencies

-**VALENCE1 Function**

-"valence1" is a service routine that computes the energy and gradient for a structure during valence parameter fitting

 **VALFIT1 Function**

 "valfit1" is a service routine that computes the RMS error